NarsingPendharkar/my-notes/Notes-by-Narsing/Microservices Notes by Narsing.md

 **🔹 Definition**

-API Gateway is a **single-entry point** for all client requests in a **microservices architecture**.\
-It routes, filters, secures, and manages all incoming requests to the appropriate microservice.
+API Gateway is a **single-entry point** for all client requests in a **microservices architecture**.It routes, filters, secures, and manages all incoming requests to the appropriate microservice.

 **🔹 Purpose**